dappforce/subsocial-docs/docs/tutorials/GetSUB/HydraDX.md

 ![](../../static/img/getsub3.png)

-5. If you are doing a particularly large swap, you may need to click the gear icon in the top right corner and increase the slippage tolerance
+5. If you are doing a particularly large swap, you may need to click the gear icon in the top right corner and increase the slippage tolerance.

 ![](../../static/img/getsub4.png)